shockpkg/hdi-mac/README.md

 Fully wrapping all available hdiutil features is out of scope for this project.

-Only functions on macOS, as it depends on the macOS hdiutil, but safe to import or require on all platforms.
+Only functions on macOS as it depends on the macOS hdiutil, but safe to import or require on all platforms.

 # Usage